18 Hands-On Networking Labs

 • Link: Ethernet

-Packet Structure for 100-byte payload:
+Packet structure for a 100-byte payload:

 For 1,000 bytes/second of application data: